 So what has Leeanne learned throughout the journey?

-Leeanne puts some of her success down to her networks, saying that playing basketball for Australia gave her access to people and opportunities many people aren’t afforded, but adds that an attitude of seizing every opportunity has meant a lot of doors have opened.
+Leeanne puts some of her success down to her networks, saying that playing basketball for Australia gave her access to people and opportunities many people aren’t afforded, but adds that an attitude of ‘seizing every opportunity’ has resulted in a lot of doors opening that might have otherwise stayed shut.

 “When an opportunity knocks, you should always have a look.
 Don’t be afraid to make change.
 You might be in a position that you feel comfortable in, but is it a position that is actually challenging you, is it a position that you can see yourself in longer term?